daviden1013/llm-ie/docs/extractors.md

 An extractor implements a prompting algorithm for information extraction.
-There are two main extractor families: `FrameExtractor` and `RelationExtractor`.
+There are three extractor families: `FrameExtractor`, `AttributeExtractor` and `RelationExtractor`.
 The `FrameExtractor` extracts named entities with attributes ("frames").
+The `AttributeExtractor` extracts additional attributes and serve as an assistant class for `FrameExtractor`.
 The `RelationExtractor` extracts the relations (and relation types) between frames.
 Under `FrameExtractor`, we made pre-packaged extractors that does not require much configuation and are often sufficient for regular use case ([Convenience FrameExtractor](#convenience-frameextractor)).

 ## FrameExtractor
 Frame extractors in general adopts an **unit-context schema**.
 The purpose is to avoid having LLM to process long context and suffer from *needle in the haystack* challenge.
 We split an input document into multiple units.
 LLM only process a unit of text at a time.